kubevela/kubevela/docs/en/application.md

             image: "fluentd"
 ```

-The `type: worker` means the specification of this workload (claimed in following `properties` section) will be enforced by a `ComponentDefinition` object named `worker` as below:
+The `type: worker` means the specification of this component (claimed in following `properties` section) will be enforced by a `ComponentDefinition` object named `worker` as below:

 ```yaml
 apiVersion: core.oam.dev/v1beta1